grothedev/fp_flutter/README.md

 4/30:  flutter is actually pretty awesome, so using it now.

-some util functions should probably go into StateController

 TODO:
 * fix the async timing issues
 * refresh feed after change tags